Our Team

 Turkish girl in Washington from Hawaii, mommy and yoga lover!After the birth of her daughter, Gonca started seeking for something to rejuvenate her body and state of mind.
 Her journey in yoga started in 2014 after attending the Mom & Baby workshop.
 The mantra “everything is temporary” during Vinyasa Fusion class, strengthened her daily commitment to yoga.
 Through her daily practice, Gonca has renewed her state of mind and strengthened her physical well-being, resulting in a more confident and youthful person that is ready to inspire others to achieve the same.
 With the support of family and her teacher’s faith in her, Gonca completed her 200HR Yoga Teacher Training at YOGA4EWA in February of 2017 under the guidance of Tasha Kauihou.
 She still attends Ashtanga and Vinyasa classes to grow and learn more.
 Gonca is so excited to share her yoga love with her students at THREE SIX OM.
 "I'd like to show my students the power of yoga so they can believe in themselves, and do anything they put their minds to.”

-Hot vinyasa, Hot Slow Flow
+Hot vinyasa, Hot Slow Flow, reformer pilates

 Sandee Watson